Rendering Guide: How to Make Your Models Look Great Online

 Post-processing

-Common settings include Bloom, which adds a soft glow to bright reflections and highlights.
-This is especially effective for metallic materials, but should be applied subtly.
+Bloom: This adds a soft glow to bright reflections and highlights.
+It is especially effective for metallic materials or light-emitting surfaces, but should be applied subtly to maintain a professional look.

 Cameras